canonical/brand-store-documentation/docs/explanation/security.rst

 - Serial assertion signing keys are stored in the `Serial Vault <https://canonical-serial-vault.readthedocs-hosted.com/>`_ The private keys cannot be accessed once generated or uploaded to the Serial Vault.
+- Other registered keys are stored on Canonical infrastructure and cannot be accessed.

 By you
 ******

 - Account credentials should be stored and transmitted in a secure manner, for example by using a shared credential manager.
-Access to account credentials should only by given to individuals on an "as-needed" basis, and account credentials should be rotated regularly.
+- Access to account credentials should only by given to individuals on an "as-needed" basis, and account credentials should be rotated regularly.
 - Multi-factor authentication should be used for all Ubuntu One SSO accounts.
 - Private keys should never be shared.